burtherman/StreamBaseKit/README.md

 	// ...
 ```

-Now, when you call ```resourceContext.create(GroupMessage())``` it will know how to resolve the key "$group".
-Similarly, if you went deeper and could like messages in groups, you could do that by pushing yet another ResourceContext onto the stack.
+Now, when you call ```resourceContext.create(GroupMessage())``` in GroupViewController it will know how to resolve the key "$group".
+Similarly, if you went deeper and could like messages in groups, you could do that by pushing yet another ResourceContext onto the stack transiently.
 That might look like:

 ```swift
 func messageLikeTouched(sender: MessageLikeControl) {